 After that, we’re going to get into writing content for Humans and optimizing it, so that Humans will genuinely like to read your stuff, share it and come back for more.

 Keep practicing with this.
-See you in class this Friday.
+See you in class next time.